stuck-in-a-local-optimum/Low-Level-Designs/README.md

 3. Commit with clear messages
 4. Open a pull request

-Match existing package naming and style; keep demos runnable from the `src` classpath.
+Match existing package naming and style; keep demos easy to run from the IDE.

 ## Author